TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

 (head to Ch.
 9).

 The array connected to `config` contains the field type and its corresponding configuration.
-TYPO3 serves with a great range of pre-defined field types, e.g. text fields, date fields or selection fields.
+TYPO3 provides a great range of pre-defined field types, e.g. text fields, date fields or selection fields.
 Each and every type has its own presentation and procession options.
-Consecutively, you will find a list of all the field types with their usual configurations:
+Consecutively, you will find a list of all the field types with their usual configuration:

 Field type "input"
 ------------------

-The *input* field type accepts one-line character strings like names and telephone numbers.
+The *input* field type accepts a one-line character string like names and telephone numbers.
 The configuration of a name field (see Fig. 6-1) looks as
 follows: